blog

 Eligibility Requirements

-Whether you might qualify for an FHA loan, a conventional loan, or both depends on multiple factors such as your credit score and the down payment amount.
-However, FHA loans have more relaxed eligibility criteria surrounding acceptable credit scores and debt-to-income ratios, which is why they are listed first in this section of the FHA loan vs. conventional loan comparison.
+Whether you qualify for an FHA loan, a conventional loan, or both depends on multiple factors such as your credit score and the down payment amount.
+However, FHA loans have more relaxed eligibility criteria surrounding acceptable credit scores and debt-to-income ratios, which is why they come first in this section of the FHA vs. conventional mortgage comparison.

 FHA Loan Requirements